-Belinda is passionate about health law and has spent the majority of her legal career specialising in this area.
-During this time she has acted primarily for patients and family members in the civil context so brings a unique perspective to our work at Claro.
-Belinda has played a significant role in not only obtaining remedies for clients both within and outside of the ACC system; but also contributing to the development of the law itself in New Zealand.
+Belinda has spent the majority of her legal career specialising in health law, acting primarily for patients and family members in the civil context.
+She has played a significant role in not only obtaining remedies for clients both within and outside of the ACC system, but also contributing to the development of the law itself in New Zealand.
 A successful appeal to the Privy Council on the issue of medical negligence has been a career highlight (A v Bottrill).

 Belinda enjoys working alongside health professionals and specialists, assisting and supporting them with their clinical practices and pre-empting potential issues and resolving any disputes that may arise.